Raisin87/Raisin87/README.md

 Aspiring professional in Cybersecurity and Artificial Intelligence based in Barcelona.

-I am currently focused on building practical skills through hands-on projects, exploring how AI systems and security concepts apply to real-world scenarios.
+> Building real skills in AI and Cybersecurity, one project at a time.

 ---